LIMUNIMI/pycarla/README.rst

 jack_synth
 ==========

-Use any kind of plugin to synthesize midi events and files in python code!
+A python module based on Linux commands for synthesizing MIDI events and files from python code with ultra time precision using any kind of audio plugin!

 See `docs <https://jacksynth.readthedocs.org>`_ for more installation and more info.